mullak99/MathsQuestionGenerator/README.md

 # Usage

 - Under 'Clone or Download', Download and extract this Git and run 'MathsQuestionGenerator.sln' with Visual Studio.
-- Alternativelyu nder 'Clone or Download', press 'Open in Visual Studio'.
+- Alternatively, under 'Clone or Download' press 'Open in Visual Studio'.

 //TODO - Complete this section.